eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Enable

-A value of true enables visualisation and management capabilities of statement annotations (reification) for all statements which are shown via this shape.
+A value of true enables visualization and management capabilities of statement annotations (reification) for all statements which are shown via this shape.

 Used Path: `shui:enableStatementLevelMetadata`

 ### Provided Shapes